What is the Best Hot Tub to Buy in Canada? An Unbiased Look at the Top Tubs for Canadians

 • There are more than 15 models in between, offering multiple price points and seating sizes in between the two.

 Jacuzzi is known to be that premium end of the line, with the credibility of more than 100 years of being in business.
-Jacuzzi offers full foam insulation and expect pillowed comfort to be the priority in all its tubs.
-California is a leader in hot tub development, due to the size of the market there.
+Jacuzzi offers full-foam insulation, and expect pillowed comfort to be the priority in all its tubs.
+California is a leader in hot tub development, in large part because of the size of the market there.
 It makes swim spas as well, with PowerPro, PowerPlay and PowerActive models.

 Nordic – The first two are from warm-weather areas, but Nordic is so close to Canada, it might as well be Canadian: Nordic is based out of Grand Rapids, Michigan, about three hours west of Sarnia.
 Tubs are assembled there, at its corporate location (Hydropool does the same, with all of our tubs being made in Mississauga, where our corporate headquarters are).